 If you rent your property, your landlord’s consent is typically not enough to let the police search your home; the police must have a warrant to execute a search.

 Yes.
-If you are arrested and charged with drug possession, we recommend calling Randall & Stump, Criminal Defense Attorneys as soon as possible.
+If you are arrested and charged with drug possession, whether it is a felony drug possession charge or a simple possession charge, we recommend calling a drug possession lawyer near you as soon as possible.